weshaggard/azure-rest-api-specs/specification/paloaltonetworks/resource-manager/readme.md

 ### Basic Information

-These are the global settings for the Pan.Cloudngfw.
+These are the global settings for the PaloAltoNetworks.Cloudngfw.

 ```yaml
 openapi-type: arm